Yuri-M-Dias/commonplace/README.md

 - **“It's just that you're about to do something out of the ordinary.
 And after you do something like that, the everyday look of things might seem to change a little.
 Things may look different to you than they did before.
 But don't let appearances fool you.
 There's always only one reality.”**, The Leader, 1Q84, Haruki Murakami
 - **“A person's last moments are an important thing.
 You can't choose how you're born but you can choose how you die.”**, The Leader, 1Q84, Haruki Murakami
 - **“It seemed to me that this world has a serious shortage of both logic and kindness.”**, (either by Tengo or Aomame), 1Q84, Haruki Murakami
+- **"Achieve your mission with all your might.
+Despair not till your last breath.
+Make your death count."**, Part of the creed of the Valkyries, Muv Luv: Alternative, Âge
+- **"The Hero Club Five Tenants!
+Give people a good greeting!
+Try not to give up!
+Sleep well, eat well!
+If you’re troubled, talk to someone!
+And last, you’re likely to succeed if you try!"**, Yuuki Yuuna, Yuuki Yuuna wa Yuusha de Aru